-Tibetan Dogs and Tsampa
+Tibetan Dogs and Eating Tsampa

 At the Tibetan Monasteries, the dogs are fed the Tsampa.
-Tibetan Spaniels love the “pag” provided to them by hand, or the Tsampa, and butter.
+Tibetan Spaniels love the “pag” provided by hand, or the Tsampa, and butter.
 If you have a Tibetan Spaniel, you may find, as I did, that they love butter.

 Some of the larger dogs, such as the Tibetan Terriers and Lhasa Apso, would also eat the Tsampa, but many times the Tsampa would be cooked in a broth of bones, and even a bone would be added for them to chew on.